Skip to main content

 Functions in TypeScript

-But let's not forget that TypeScript is a superset of JavaScript and it actually extends ES2015 with support for data types as well as Interfaces.
+But TypeScript is a superset of JavaScript.
+It extends ES2015 with data types and interfaces.

 function add(n: number, m: number): number {